voroshkov/Chorus-RF-Laptimer/README.md

  4. Pass the gate (don't stop) and move away from it (either return or go forward).
 Make sure that you pass Chorus a bit farther than the most distant point of the gate where you want Chorus to capture a flying drone during the race.
  5. At some point distant from the gate, the blue progress bar will change to the captured RSSI threshold value.
 You're done!

+Note: you can set thresholds for all pilots in a heat at once.
+Just start threshold setup for each pilot and have all pilots walk by the gate.

 <img src="docs/img/autoThresholdSetup.png" alt="Automatic Threshold Setup" width="">

 <a name="troubleshooting"></a>